squallone/RxSwiftNotes/README.md

-These a compilation of notes about RxSwift
+This is a compilation of notes about RxSwift

 ## Why RxSwift
 * Declarative